-For dentists and other healthcare practices, digital marketing plays a key role in your ability to attract new patients in your local area.
-While walk-ins do happen, a majority of people that are researching a new provider will use the internet to research and evaluate local practices before making their final choice.
+For dentists and other healthcare practices, digital marketing plays a key role in your ability to attract new patients to your local area.
+While walk-ins do happen, most people researching a new provider will use the internet to research and evaluate local practices before making their final choice.

 But if you’ve done any digging into how to market your practice online, you probably found it a bit overwhelming.

-There is an unending number of strategies that can be used to get your business in front of potential clients, each working together to create an overarching strategy that provides a reliable flow of new leads.
+An unending number of strategies can be used to get your business in front of potential clients, each working together to create an overarching strategy that provides a reliable flow of new leads.
 As a practice owner, it can be a lot to take on.

 Most quickly realize that they will need some help navigating digital marketing to produce reliable results.
-At RiseFuel, we use an overarching strategy known as “Inbound Marketing” to produce results for our clients.
+At RiseFuel, we use an overarching “Inbound Marketing” strategy to produce results for our clients.
 Inbound marketing focuses on educating clients and establishing your brand as an authority within your industry, bringing new clients to you instead of going to them through additional advertising.

 Inbound marketing for dentists involves a fusion of several dental marketing strategies to produce consistent results.
 The strategies synergize with one another to increase your digital presence while growing your authority in your target audience.